brycie-boy/The_Cosmos/Why I Gave Up Politics.md

 Tags:
 ___

 One thing of learned through out my life were there short comings of fear based teaching.
-When people are taught what to do through fear, they don’t actually learn why what they do is bad.
+When people are taught what to do through fear, they don’t actually learn why what they do is bad or good.
 Their ideas of good and bad are just arbitrary.
-They only do things because they fear punishment.
+They only do things because they fear punishment from others.

 Wether in the microcosmic scale like the household or the macrocosmic scale like national politics.
 Fear based teaching is the same.
 It doesn’t matter what’s scale, it’s never justified.

 Politics are about passing laws and laws are about forcing people to do things against there own will.
 Most people who vote are driven through fear.
 People have ideas and rules in which they wish to impose upon others for the sake of there personal safety.
 This is hidden behind the veil of "doing the right thing."
 As if they know whats right for everyone or even the world.